rafaeldomi/GoogleResourceInventory/README.md

 - PubSub

 ## Questions
-- Question: Why reading compute machines is slow?
+- Question: Why reading compute machines that some time?<br>
-  Response: During the process of reading compute machines the process also searchs in the monitoring metrics for the CPU usage of the machine.
+  Response: During the process of reading compute machines, the collector reads also the 1-The metrics of CPU from the monitoring service 2-Get the machineType for CPU e mem